 BIOL 688: Molecular Biology of Cancer.
 The basic concepts of molecular biology are examined and used to probe the process by which a normal cell becomes a cancer cell.
 The course investigates DNA damage and repair, chemical carcinogenesis, gene cloning and manipulation, the control of gene expression in eukaryotes, tumor viruses, the roles of oncogenes and tumor suppressor genes in carcinogenesis, and cancer therapy.

 BIOL 754: Brain Diseases & Neurological Disorders.
 Major brain diseases and neurological disorders such as stroke, Alzheimer's Disease, Parkinson's Disease, Huntington's Disease, Multiple Sclerosis, Epilepsy, Schizophrenia, etc., will be discussed in terms of the etiology, molecular, and cellular basis of potential therapeutic interventions.
-Graduate students are required to present original research paper assigned by the instructor to the class in addition to the other assignments for all the students enrolled.

 CHEM 740: Principles of Organic Reactions.
 A consideration of the structural features and driving forces that control the course of chemical reactions.
 Topics include acid and base properties of functional groups, qualitative aspects of strain, steric, inductive, resonance and solvent effects on reactivity, stereochemistry and conformations, an introduction to orbital symmetry control, basic thermodynamic and kinetic concepts and an overview of some important classes of mechanisms.